openforis/sepal-doc/docs/source/cookbook/classification.rst

 .. note::

-    The default value is a Random Forest classifier using 25 trees.
+    The default value is a **Random Forest** classifier using 25 trees.

 The classification tool used in SEPAL is based on the `Smile - Statistical Machine Intelligence and Learning Engine Javascript <https://haifengl.github.io/classification.html>`__ library.
 Please refer to their documentation for specific descriptions of each model.

-Click on :btn:`CLS` to open the classification parameter menu.
+Select :btn:`CLS` to open the classification parameter menu.
 SEPAL supports 7 classifiers:

 -   Random Forest
 -   Gradient tree boost